Do Go On - 541 - The Freedom House Ambulance Service

 Yeah.

-to improve ambulance services in Pittsburgh.
+Helen is working to improve ambulance services in Pittsburgh.

 impressive.

-He was born in Vienna in 1924 to a Jewish family, and both of his parents were doctors.
+He was born in Vienna in 1924 to a Jewish family and both of his parents were doctors.

-both were fired under the Nuremberg laws,
+Both were fired under the Nuremberg laws, which were a set of anti-Semitic and racist

-which were a set of anti-Semitic and racist laws brought in by the Nazi party.
+laws brought in by the Nazi party.

 I think it's important to point that out.